Skip to main content

 git clone https://github.com/pi-optimal/pi-optimal.git

-cd pi_optimal
+cd pi-optimal

 poetry install